rsyslog/rsyslog/source/whitepapers/queues_analogy.rst

 If there is a single object absolutely vital to understanding the way rsyslog works, this object is queues.
 Queues offer a variety of services, including support for multithreading.
-While there is elaborate in-depth documentation on the ins and outs of `rsyslog queues <queues.html>`_, some of the concepts are hard to grasp even for experienced people.
+While there is elaborate in-depth documentation on the ins and outs of :doc:`rsyslog queues
+<../concepts/queues>`, some of the concepts are hard to grasp even for
+experienced people.
 I think this is because rsyslog uses a very high layer of abstraction which includes things that look quite unnatural, like queues that do **not** actually queue...